Bob Elliott (comedian): Solo works

 In 1990, Elliott portrayed a bank guard in Quick Change.
 In 1990, he portrayed "Fred Peterson" in the television series Get a Life, which starred Chris as his son.
 Four years later, the elder Elliott appeared in the Tim Burton production Cabin Boy, playing Chris's father again.
 In 2004, he appeared in a skit on the Air America radio program The O'Franken Factor.
 Elliott appeared on radio with Garrison Keillor in The American Radio Company of the Air.

 Personal life

 Elliott married Jane Underwood in 1943.
 They divorced in 1953, having no children.
 Bob and Ray writer Raymond Knight died in 1953.
 In 1954, Elliott married Knight's widow, Lee (née Peppers).
 They were married for 58 years until her death in 2012.
 They had two sons, Chris Elliott and Bob Elliott Jr., and one daughter, Amy Andersen.
 They adopted Lee and Ray Knight's two children, Colony Elliott Santangelo and Shannon Elliott.
 They had 11 grandchildren and five great-grandchildren.

 In 1989, Elliott co-authored son Chris's mock autobiography, Daddy's Boy: A Son's Shocking Account of Life with a Famous Father.

-Death

-Elliott died in Cundy's Harbor, Maine on February 2, 2016, from throat cancer at the age of 92.
+Elliott died in Cundy's Harbor, Maine, on February 2, 2016, from throat cancer at the age of 92.